tr1s/tris-webpack-boilerplate/README.md

 # Gotcha's:

 Webpack runs into issues when trying to bundle big libraries like jQuery.
 You'll end up with console errors like `$ is not defined` or `jQuery is not defined`.
 To solve this we let Webpack treat it as an external.
 We then define the variables and include jQuery via a CDN.
-Most people have jQuery cached on their browser regardless so this won't be an issue in terms of speed.
+Most people have jQuery cached on their browser regardless so this won't be an issue in terms of performance.

 Read more about externals in the [Webpack documentation](https://webpack.js.org/configuration/externals/).

 ```js
 /* webpack.common.js */

 plugins: [],
 externals: {
   $: 'jquery',